-The Stage 3 Work Based Learning module is an excellent opportunity for students to gain real-world industry experience.
+The Stage 3 Work-based Learning module is an excellent opportunity for students to gain real-world industry experience.
 Some of the organisations with which our students have completed placements include The Mac, Crescent Arts Centre, Production House, Start Together Studios, Redbox Recording, Smalltown America Studios, Blast Furnace Studios, Sonic Visuals, Earthmusic, and Glasgowbury Music Hub.

-JAM 4 (Junior Academy of Music) Creative Music Technology programme offers Work Placement module for students wishing to gain experience in teaching production, recording, editing and mixing, using the facilities of SARC (Sonic Arts Research Centre).
-Each year several students are involved as TA to JAM 4, and take it as invaluable opportunity to enrich their degree.
+Placement opportunities are also available with the JAM 4 Creative Music Technology programme for students wishing to gain experience in teaching production, recording, editing and mixing, using the facilities of SARC (Sonic Arts Research Centre).
+Each year several students are involved as teaching assistants to JAM 4, and take it as invaluable opportunity to enrich their degree.